Let’s talk about auditory processing

 APD Specialists is an affiliated provider for Southern Cross and NIB Health Insurance.
 We use Southern Cross EasyClaim.

-For some children with significant learning needs, remote microphone hearing aid systems may be covered through Ministry of Education Assistive Technology funding.
+For some children with significant learning needs, remote microphone hearing aid (RMHA) systems may be covered through Ministry of Education Assistive Technology funding.
 We can help you and your school to access this service.
+We work alongside schools to provide an affordable fitting service for Ministry funded and second-hand RMHA systems.

 Check out the following links for more information on APD: